-How Much Should You Spend on a Wedding Gift?
+How Much Should You Spend on a Wedding Gift, Anyway?

-When attending a wedding, most guests give the bride and groom a gift to celebrate their marriage.
-Although the tradition is long-standing, the question of how much a guest should spend often arises.
-Nobody wants to break the bank by purchasing a very expensive item, especially since most people are already dishing out hundreds of dollars to attend the festivities.
-On the other hand, choosing something inexpensive seems like a social faux pas.
-Here, we've broken down the etiquette guidelines to help you determine exactly how much to spend on a wedding gift.
+When attending a wedding, most guests give the couple of honor a gift to celebrate their marriage.
+Although the tradition is long-standing, the question of how much to spend on a wedding gift often arises.
+Ultimately, purchasing an extremely expensive item isn't necessary, especially since most guests are already dishing out hundreds of dollars to attend the festivities.
+On the other hand, choosing something inexpensive can feel like a social faux pas.
+Ahead, we look at the etiquette of wedding gift giving to help you determine exactly how much to spend on a present.

-In the past, wedding guests often determined the cost of their gift using the "price-per-plate" guideline-meaning that guests would guess how much the couple will spend on hosting them, and purchase something around the same cost.
-But this measurement has become outdated since it can be difficult to assess how much a couple's wedding will cost them.
+In the past, wedding guests often determined the cost of their gift using the "price-per-plate" model, which involves guests guessing the amount the couple is set to spend on hosting them and purchasing something around the same price.
+This measurement, however, has become outdated since it can be difficult to assess how much a couple's wedding actually costs.
 Plus, not everyone throws a big wedding, and you wouldn't want to pick up a $15 gift for a friend who throws a low-key ceremony, would you?

 Various factors should be taken into account when determining how much to spend on a wedding gift, but the most important one to think about is your relationship with the couple.
 Naturally, close friends and relatives should plan to purchase more expensive gifts than coworkers and acquaintances.
-If you're bringing a date to the wedding, budget a little more for the wedding gift as a hospitality, since the bride and groom are paying for him/her to attend the big day.
+If you're bringing a date to the wedding, budget a little more for the wedding gift as a hospitality, since the future newlyweds are paying for him or her to attend the big day.

-If you're struggling with finances, the bride and groom won't expect you to shell out lots of money for their gift, even if you're a very close friend.
+If you're struggling with finances, the couple won't expect you to shell out lots of money for their gift, even if you're a very close friend.
 Try to keep your budget to a minimum of $50; you'll still be able to find a thoughtful gift, and you hopefully won't need to pinch pennies afterward.
-Alternatively, you could put together something personal, like a scrapbook of their relationship or a handmade piece of art.
+Alternatively, you could put together something more personal, like a scrapbook or a handmade piece of art.

-Another factor that influences how much you should spend on a wedding gift is your role in the wedding.
-Bridesmaids and groomsmen pay high prices for attire, bachelor/bachelorette parties, and other wedding festivities.
-Since the bridal party already contributed lots of time and effort to the wedding, they shouldn't need to purchase a $150 gift for the bride and groom.
-Instead, consider having all bridesmaids and groomsmen chip in for one massive wedding gift, or you could stick to the $50 minimum rule.
-The same principle goes for wedding guests attending a destination wedding, since they oftentimes pay for airfare and lodging.
+Another factor that influences how much you should spend on a wedding gift is your role in the celebration.
+Bridesmaids and groomsmen often pay high prices for attire, bachelor and bachelorette parties, and other prenuptial festivities.
+Since the wedding party already contributed lots of time and effort to the big day, they shouldn't need to purchase a $150 gift.
+Instead, they should consider pitching in for a single massive wedding gift—or stick to the $50 minimum rule.
+The same principle goes for wedding guests attending a destination wedding; these types of attendees typically pay top dollar for airfare and lodging.